Bachelor of Jazz Studies Student Handbook

 The Desautels Faculty of Music reserves the time slot from 12:30 pm to 1:20 pm on Monday, Wednesday and Friday for Midday Recitals.
 The primary function of the Midday Recital is to provide students with an opportunity to gain experience in performance, as both presenters and as audience.
 The Midday Recital time will also include programs, lectures, or workshops by faculty members and visiting artists and scholars, and Health and Wellness events.

-During the Fall 2023 term, most programs will take place in Eva Clare Hall; in the Winter 2024 term, they will take place in T2-266.
-These spaces will be available one hour before the Midday recital time for on-stage sound checks.
+Most programs will take place in Eva Clare Hall.
+This space will be available one hour before the Midday recital time for on-stage sound checks.

 To book a midday, use the Midday Recital Request form on the current students page.